 How To Identify The Top 10 Most Common UK Garden Weeds

 Is that plant a weed?
 If you’re not sure, it can be difficult to know whether to keep it or pull it.
-Here we show you how to identify ten of the most common UK garden weeds and three of the most dangerous.
+In this article you can learn about how to identify the 10 most common UK garden weeds and 3 of the most dangerous.

 2. Fat Hen

 You might find Fat Hen in your vegetable garden or compost heap, as it loves rich soil.
 It has broad leaves and green-white flowers.